-MATH 1350-Advanced Mathematics I for Elementary Education Teachers better.
+MATH 1350-Fundamentals of Mathematics I

-Concepts of sets, functions, numeration systems, number theory, and properties of the natural numbers, integers, rational, and real number systems with an emphasis on problem solving and critical thinking.
-This course is appropriate for early childhood education majors.
-Prerequisite: Completion of MATH 1314 College Algebra or a higher-level math course with a grade of C or
+This course is intended to build or reinforce a foundation in fundamental mathematics concepts and skills.
+It includes the conceptual development of the following: sets, functions, numeration systems, number theory, and properties of the various number systems with an emphasis on problem solving and critical thinking.
+Prerequisite: Completion of MATH 1314 College Algebra or a higher-level math course with a grade of C or better.

-MATH 1351-Advanced Mathematics II for Elementary Education Teachers
+MATH 1351-Fundamentals of Mathematics II

-Concepts of geometry, probability, and statistics, as well as applications of the algebraic properties of real numbers to concepts of measurement with an emphasis on problem solving and critical thinking.
-This course is designed specifically for students who seek middle grade (4 through 8) teacher certification.
+This course is intended to build or reinforce a foundation in fundamental mathematics concepts and skills.
+It includes the concepts of geometry, measurement, probability, and statistics with an emphasis on problem solving and critical thinking.
 Prerequisite: MATH 1314 or a higher-level math course and MATH 1350 with grades of C or better.